2. Material accounting policy information

 Debt instrument at FVTPL

 FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
-In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
+Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI, is classified as at FVTPL.
+In addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The Company has not designated any debt instrument as at FVTPL.
-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the P&L.

 (c) De-recognition